kitbagjs/router/docs/core-concepts/navigating.md

 router.push('https://github.com/kitbagjs/router')
 ```

-This `source` argument is type safe, expecting either a [`Url`](/api/types/Url) or a valid route [`Key`](/api/types/Route#key).
+This `source` argument is type safe, expecting either a [`Url`](/api/types/Url) or a valid route [`name`](/api/types/Route#name).
 URL is any string that starts with "http", "https", or a forward slash "/".
-Route key is a string of route names joined by a period `.`.
-Additionally if using the route key, push will require params be passed in if there are any.
+Additionally if using the route name, push will require params be passed in if there are any.

 ### Providing Params